Eliud-Ngorongo/java_projects-etranzact_cba/etranzactCBA/EtranzactCBA/README.md

 ## Environment Variables

-The following environment variables are being used by the application.
+The following environment variables [and more to be added] are been used by the application.

 ```
 ## Get the details from Del
+export ETRANZACT_CLIENT_ID=
+export ETRANZACT_CLIENT_SECRET=
+export ETRANZACT_USERNAME=
+export ETRANZACT_PASSWORD=
 export FIXER_IO_API_KEY=
 export AT_API_KEY=
 export AT_API_USERNAME=